-Mr. Kenneth D. Galambos P.Eng. conducted the current evaluation and interpretation of data to focus further exploration expected to be completed in the summer of 2012, and to make recommendations to test the economic potential of the area.
+Mr. Kenneth D. Galambos P.Eng. conducted the current exploration program, and completed the evaluation and interpretation of data to focus further exploration and to make recommendations to test the economic potential of the area.

-This report describes the property in accordance with the guidelines specified in National Instrument 43-101 and is based on historical information and an examination and interpretation of technical data covering the property.
-This evaluation was completed by the author over a time period from February 8-24, 2012.
+This report describes the property in accordance with the guidelines specified in National Instrument 43-101 and is based on historical information, a prospecting and geochemical sampling program conducted on the property from September 26-28, 2013 and a review of data from the property by the author.